s41m0n/CooperativeEditor/README.md

 If you do not want to manually download all dependencies, you can download `conan` which is a very powerful Dependency Manager Python module.

-Once installed, create a default conan profile:
+Once installed, create a default conan profile under `~/.conan/profiles/default`:

-`╰─ conan config`
+`╰─ conan profile new default --detect`

-Remind to change the value `compiler.libcxx=libstdc` to:
+Remind to change the value `compiler.libcxx` and `compiler.version` according to your current version.
+The final configuration should be similar to this one:

 ```bash
 ~/.conan/profile/default